15 Essential tips for your online marketing strategy

 With all our years in the industry we have built up a substantial knowledge base and expertise on how to make a website an effective business tool.
 It’s interesting that some of the things that work well are old methods that predate the era of online sales but are still effective when updated for an online strategy; as an example press releases and customer testimonials are still powerful tools, although press releases for instance have morphed from the days when you sent copies of a release to every journalist you could, then hoped for the best.
 These days there are specialist press release sites that provide a wide range of services and are used extensively as resources by journalists and writers.

-As well as the old methods, there are new channels that need to be incorporated into any sensible online marketing strategy such as social media, and there are new techniques that are growing in importance such as onsite video, or video marketing (see our Newsletter for an introduction on Video Marketing).
+As well as the old methods, there are new channels that need to be incorporated into any sensible online marketing strategy such as social media, and there are new techniques that are growing in importance such as onsite video, or video marketing.

 But whether you have an existing site or you're thinking about developing a new website, it’s worth thinking first about some of the basics that are important to developing your online marketing strategy.